 Green Stuff World – named after the popular moulding compound (properly known as Kneadatite).
 Which was used to manually sculpt the master models for Citadel Miniatures before Digital Sculpting took off.
 The term ‘Green Stuff’ popularised by Games Workshop and other model making companies who used it.
 GSW is a company focussed on miniature modelling customisation.

-GSW specialise in products that are somewhat outside of the usual box.
+Green Stuff World specialise in products that are somewhat outside of the usual hobby box.
 Their products help you create features and effects which are truly unique to their brand.
 A favourite amongst converters.

 The real standouts of their range are the Metallics, Colourshift (Pearlescent & Irridescent) paints and Fluorescent paint.
 Along with their ‘out of this world effects paint, such as Spider Serum for creating realistic webbing.

 All products can be purchased from Green Stuff World directly and come in individual (various sized) dropper bottles, They also sell some theme sets.

 Tamiya is a well-known brand of scale models.
 For miniature painting they are really smooth, pigment-dense paints that generally finish with a matte to satin texture.
 Their Tamiya Color glass bottles with twist caps come in 2 varieties; standard 23ml or the mini 10ml.
 With over 50 standard colours available.